Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ## LET expressions

-We have previously seen how subqueries may be used in various parts of the query, such as in a column specifier or as an argument to a plugin.
+We know that subqueries can be used in various parts of the query, such as in a column specifier or as an argument to a plugin.
 While subqueries are convenient, they can become unweildy when nested too deeply.
 VQL offers an alternative to subqueries called `Stored Queries`.

-A stored query is a lazy evaluator of a query which we can store in the scope.
-Whereever the stored query is used it will be evaluated on demand.
+A stored query is a lazy evaluator of a query that we can store in the scope.
+Wherever the stored query is used it will be evaluated on demand.
 Consider the example below, where for each process, we evaluate the `stat()` plugin on the executable to check the modification time of the executable file.